MBA 695 Business Policy & Strategy

 1. Many firms fail when they enter strategic alliances with firms in other countries.
 What are some reasons for this failure?
 Include an example.
 Some companies (McKinsey & Company and BCG Group and international giants like Nestle and Cargill) have been successful in international markets.
 How can Porter’s diamond explain their success?
 Apply the model to a company.

-Team Case #2: Complete step one, two and three of the 2nd team case analysis
+Team Case #2: Within your team, complete step one, two and three of the case analysis

 Week 6 Activities: